conduitio-labs/conduit-connector-zendesk/README.md

 ## Destination Connector
 The destination connector receives the records from the conduit as individual record object and store it to the buffer as an array of records.
-Once the maxBufferSize is reached it will push the tickets to zendesk using [bulk import api](https://developer.zendesk.com/api-reference/ticketing/tickets/ticket_import/#ticket-bulk-import).
+Then it will push the tickets to zendesk using [bulk import api](https://developer.zendesk.com/api-reference/ticketing/tickets/ticket_import/#ticket-bulk-import).
 Configuration for zendesk destination api includes `zendesk.domain`, `zendesk.userName`,`zendesk.apiToken`.
 Once the zendesk client is initialized, it will wait for the buffer to be filled, before writing the data to zendesk destination account.

 *The connector can accept both structured payloads and raw payloads(JSON bytes).*